ettoreciarcia/k8s-flow/README.md

 - Image Repository for every container image
 - Possible pipelines according to the cloud provider
 - Management users
-- Application Load Balancer to expose Kubernetes application (Nginx Ingress Controller
+- Application Load Balancer to expose Kubernetes application (via Nginx Ingress Controller)
 - Possible DBs if the choice fell on DBs managed by the cloud provider

 Here you can see an example of how I manage terraform repositories -> [Pesonal Website Iac ](https://github.com/ettoreciarcia/personal-website-iac)